benl2024/Django-project/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 Feel free to use, modify, and distribute it as per the terms of the license.

 ## Credits